Vali-98/better-trading/README.md

 ![logo](https://user-images.githubusercontent.com/4255460/70675096-29118280-1c56-11ea-8e58-c8e74423d0eb.png)

+# Fork note:

+This is a fork for firefox support, notably we `sed` values in the vendor.js to patch Firefox compatibility.

 # Better trading

 A browser extension that enhances the pathofexile.com trade site experience for Path of Exile and Path of Exile 2.